1884 Boxing Children Trade Card Set and Checklist

 Formally, I have not seen any confirmed name for this set as they have been referred to as many different things.
 And while there is a copyrighted print on the fronts of them on the green portion of the ring, the lithographer is not known.

-Three cards exist in this series.
+At least three cards exist in this series.
 The cards have an olive green background with the pictures having a mostly darkened appearance.
 I have seen these cards both with thin white borders and also without borders, though trimming could be the cause for the latter.
 Yet another variation exists with pictures of 19th century boxing cards on the wall in the background.

 Some of these cards may not appear to be trade cards as some are found with blank backgrounds and no sponsor names.
 However, others feature cigar brands on them with advertisements on the back and, in some cases, small advertising print at the bottom on the fronts.